GLOBAL MARKETS-Shares sputter on Morgan Stanley results; oil drops

 * Dollar gains ahead of ECB meeting

-* China growth data weak but slights beats forecast (Updates to close of European markets)
+* China growth data weak but slights beats forecast (Adds U.S. markets open, byline, dateline; previous LONDON)

 By Sam Forgione

-NEW YORK, Oct 19 (Reuters) - U.S. markets slipped on Monday after poor quarterly results from Morgan Stanley stoked worries over the health of the world’s biggest banks, while data showing weak Chinese economic growth pushed oil prices lower.
+NEW YORK, Oct 19 (Reuters) - U.S. markets slipped on Monday after weak results from Morgan Stanley stoked worries over the health of the world’s biggest banks, while oil prices tumbled on concerns over tepid demand from China.

-European equity markets closed modestly higher, led by gains at Deutsche Bank and pharmaceuticals, though they gave up much of their earlier gains after the release of Morgan Stanley’s results.
+European equity markets gave up most of their earlier gains following the release of Morgan Stanley’s results and amid weakness in commodity stocks, while most Asian markets were weighed down by poor Chinese growth data.

 Morgan Stanley’s profit plunged 42 percent, capping a generally downbeat quarter for big U.S. banks in recent months, after investors fled the bond, currency and commodity markets.
-The bank’s shares were last down 6 percent.
+Morgan Stanley’s shares fell 6.2 percent, and the stock was the second-largest drag on the benchmark S&P 500 index.

-The results stoked worries over the state of other big world banks, while the S&P energy index was last down over 2 percent amid the slide in oil prices.
+The results stoked worries over the state of other big world banks.
+Among major U.S. banks, only Wells Fargo & Co has reported a rise in revenue and income from interests on loans in the third quarter, while Germany’s Deutsche Bank reported a record third-quarter loss earlier this month.

 “After three weeks of market gains, any disappointing earnings this morning could indicate that we could be in for some profit-taking,” said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.